ebrehault/resurrectio/README.rst

     git clone git://github.com/ebrehault/resurrectio.git

-It will produce a ./resurrection folder.
+It will produce a ./resurrectio folder.

 Then, in Chrome:

     - go to **Tools / Extensions**,
     - expand **Developer mode**,
     - click **Load unpacked extension**,
-    - select the ./resurrection folder.
+    - select the ./resurrectio folder.

 Usage
 =====

-Click on the Resurrection extension icon.
+Click on the Resurrectio extension icon.

 Enter the start URL, and click Go.